 Attracting butterflies to your butterfly garden is as simple as serving their favorite foods!
-Our hard work makes us smile as the butterflies arrive–more with each day.
+Our hard work makes us smile as the butterflies arrive, more butterflies arrive with each day.
 This year we added more nectar plants like the Coreopsis and Pincushion Flower (Scabiosa).
 The native Kansas Butterflyweed seedlings have been planted.
-The number of butterflies dining at the Lepidoptera Buffet is continent upon the food source.
+The number of butterflies dining at the Lepidoptera Buffet is contingent upon the food source.
 In this instance, more is better!

 Milkweed plants are the primary food source for the Monarch Butterfly.
 This year, our priority is to introduce a greater variety of host plants (milkweed) into our field.
 We hope to attract the magnificent Monarch butterflies as they travel through Kansas along their yearly migration route.

-The Monarch Watch Open House and Plant Sale is a yearly event held at Foley Hall on the West campus of the University of Kansas.
-Mark your calendars for May 12, 2012.
+The Monarch Watch Open House and Plant Sale is a yearly event held at Foley Hall on the West campus of the University of Kansas, mark your calendars.
 This sale is the perfect place to gather the plants to establish a great habitat or butterfly garden from containers to acres!